eirikenriquez/eirikenriquez/README.md

 🇵🇭 Born in the Philippines, 🇳🇿 Raised in New Zealand

-I'm a passionate Software Developer Student based in Auckland, New Zealand.
+I'm a passionate Software Development Student based in Auckland, New Zealand.
 Welcome to my GitHub profile!

 ## About Me
 - 💼 Currently Finishing my final semester at AUT (Software Development Major).